ORNL/cpp-proposals-pub/transposed/transposed.md

 This would hinder adoption of P1673 algorithms.

 The second possibility
-is that implementations may dispatch to the BLAS for any layout mapping that is unique, strided, and has at least one stride equal to one.
+is that implementations may nevertheless still dispatch to the BLAS for any BLAS-compatible layout.
 This works for user-defined layouts as well as the Standard layouts.
 `layout_transpose::mapping` preserves the uniqueness and stridedness of its nested layout mapping, and even reverses the strides if the nested layout mapping is strided.
-However, without this proposal, implementations that check stridedness would still need to check the actual stride values at run time, even though for `layout_left_padded` and `layout_right_padded`, it's known at compile time that at least one of the strides is one.
+However, without this proposal, implementations would still need to check the actual stride values at run time, even though for `layout_left_padded` and `layout_right_padded`, it's known at compile time that at least one of the strides is one.